Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 These YAML files adhere to the generic [Dapr component schema](https://docs.dapr.io/operations/components/component-schema/){target=_blank}, but each is specific to the component specification.

 It is important to understand that the component spec values, particularly the spec `metadata`, can change between components of the same component type.
-As a result, it is strongly recommended to review a component’s specs, paying particular attention to the sample payloads for requests to set the metadata used to interact with the component.
+As a result, it is strongly recommended to review a component's specs, paying particular attention to the sample payloads for requests to set the metadata used to interact with the component.

 The diagram below is from Dapr official documentation which shows some examples of the components for each component type.
 We are now looking at the State Stores components.
 Specifically the [Azure Cosmos DB](https://docs.dapr.io/reference/components-reference/supported-state-stores/setup-azure-cosmosdb/){target=_blank}.